Skip to content ↓

 Attainment levels

-The quality of school work and qualifications gained will be significantly lower if attendance is lower.
+The quality of schoolwork and qualifications gained will be significantly lower if attendance is lower.

 School Routine